Betting On Tulsa Golden Hurricane Football In 2026

 Why Tulsa Is Different From a Typical Group-of-Five Team

-Tulsa has more football history than many casual bettors realize.
-The program’s official notes highlight that Tulsa was the first school to appear in five consecutive New Year’s Day bowl games, has four Pro Football Hall of Fame inductees, and has multiple College Football Hall of Fame figures tied to the school.
-Tulsa’s football tradition also dates the “Golden Hurricane” nickname to 1922.
+Tulsa was the first school to appear in five consecutive New Year’s Day bowl games, has four Pro Football Hall of Fame inductees, and has multiple College Football Hall of Fame figures tied to the school.
+Their football tradition also dates the “Golden Hurricane” nickname to 1922.

 Big Moments in Tulsa Football History

-- Tulsa’s official football notes say the school was the first in the country to play in five straight New Year’s Day bowl games, appearing in the Sun Bowl in 1942, the Sugar Bowl in 1943 and 1944, the Orange Bowl in 1945, and the Oil Bowl in 1946.
+- The school was the first in the country to play in five straight New Year’s Day bowl games, appearing in the Sun Bowl in 1942, the Sugar Bowl in 1943 and 1944, the Orange Bowl in 1945, and the Oil Bowl in 1946.

 - The program has produced four Pro Football Hall of Fame inductees: Bob St. Clair, Jim Finks, Steve Largent, and Drew Pearson.